mikewitt/ambitious/README.md

  - Does title display properly if longer than column width?
 (Not really)
  - Color transitions from light <-> dark seem inconsistent because of background image
  - Pagination on the post listing
- - TOC doesn't highlight all sections on screen at once (only one, I think near top)